CircleCI Xcode image release, update, and deprecation policy

 Xcode 14

-Betas of new major versions of Xcode are shipped by Apple during WWDC, which usually occurs in early-mid June each year.
+Apple ships betas of new major versions of Xcode during WWDC, which occurs in June each year.

-When an image is selected for deprecation and removal, we will create an announcement on our changelog, along with additional outreach where possible.
-We will always aim to provide four weeks' notice where possible.
+When we select an image for deprecation and removal, we create an announcement on our changelog, along with additional outreach where possible.
+We aim to provide four weeks' notice where possible.

-We will never automatically redirect requests for specific Xcode images to a different major or minor version.
-When an image is removed, jobs using that image will fail if the .circleci/config.yml has not been updated.
+We never automatically redirect requests for specific Xcode images to a different major or minor version.
+When we remove an image, jobs using that image fail if you have not updated the .circleci/config.yml.

 Xcode patches

 We retain the latest patch version of each Xcode major.minor version we support.
-Once a new patch version has been released, we will deprecate the previous patch version and automatically redirect all requests to the new patch of the same major.minor version.
+Once Apple releases a new patch version, we deprecate the previous patch version and automatically redirect all requests to the new patch of the same major.minor version.

-As patches are generally backwards compatible, redirects will be put in place within 24 hours of a new patch release.
-If any major issues are discovered, we retain the ability to issue a rollback and make both versions temporarily available.
+Patches are generally backwards compatible, so we put redirects in place within 24 hours of a new patch release.
+If we discover any major issues, we retain the ability to issue a rollback and make both versions temporarily available.

 Example: